Fly Upper Computer Installation and Usage Guide

 - The system supports two update methods:

-- Online Update: Automatically performed in the system background.
+- Online Update: Completed automatically in the system background.

-- Manual Update: Download the update package locally, then upload and install it via the system interface.
+- Manual Update: Download the update package locally, then upload and install it through the system interface.

-- Note: The traditional FAST system full-disk writing upgrade method is still applicable.
+- Please note that the traditional FAST system full-flash upgrade method remains applicable.

 3. Configuration Backup

-- Regularly back up printer configuration files to local storage devices.
+- Regularly back up the printer configuration files to a local storage device

 4. Power Management